 The American League’s new Seattle team chose a name for its new club on March 31, 1968: the Pilots.
-The moniker came Seattle’s connection with the airplane industry, as well as co-owner Dewey Soriano’s part-time job as a harbor pilot.
+The moniker came from Seattle’s connection with the airplane industry, as well as co-owner Dewey Soriano’s part-time job as a harbor pilot.

 For a complete Opening Day schedule, you can click here to visit the Sporting News.